teambikenetic/www.teambikenetic.com/README.md

 ### Team Bikenetic is a cyclocross and mountain bike racing team in the Washington DC area.

-Our premier event, BikenetiCX, was on October 27th at the [Loudon County Fair Grounds](https://loudouncountyfair.com/) in Leesburg, VA.
+Our premier event, BikenetiCX, will be on Sunday, October 26th at the [Loudon County Fair Grounds](https://loudouncountyfair.com/) in Leesburg, VA.
+Registration opens on [BikeReg](https://bikereg.com/71991) on September 1.

-Two excellent galleries of photos from the event are online from [Dominion Cycling Photography](https://dominioncyclingphotography.zenfolio.com/p929434141) and [Darrell Parks](https://darrellparks.smugmug.com/Bikenetic-CX-2024).
+Two excellent galleries of photos from last year's event are online from [Dominion Cycling Photography](https://dominioncyclingphotography.zenfolio.com/p929434141) and [Darrell Parks](https://darrellparks.smugmug.com/Bikenetic-CX-2024).

 ![Stearman at BikenetiCX](./images/457616791_18320365297195733_3547937347767125899_n.jpg)